-Spring Snow Goose Hunts are restricted to the snow goose species, which includes both white phase as well as blue phase snow geese.
-Ross's Geese are not included in the Spring Snow Geese hunt and one must be careful when shooting in field to note the difference in neck length and body size of the Ross Geese.
-As well, our decoy set ups are often visited by many passing Canada Geese, Speckle belly Geese, Sand Hill Cranes, and a variety of ducks.
-These add to the scenery and wet our appetites for the fall hunting season.
+The hunting regulation for Spring Snow Goose Hunts have changed beginning the 2015 Spring season.
+We are no longer restricted to the snow goose species, which includes both white phase as well as blue phase snow geese.
+Ross's Geese are now included in the Spring Snow Goose hunt which significantly increases the hunting opportunity.
+Our decoy set ups are often visited by many passing Canada Geese, Specklebelly Geese, Sand Hill Cranes, and a variety of ducks.
+These species are not legal to hunt in the spring but they add to the scenery and wet our appetites for the fall hunting season.

 Prairie Rose Outfitting Inc. - Craig Rath

 207 Lucyk Rise ~ Saskatoon, SK, Canada, S7W 0E8